AmpersandTarski/documentation/modeling/relationsand_concepts_md.md

 * *lives in* is the **relation name** of a **relation** with the **sign** [Person, City]

 ## Properties of relations
 In many cases, there can be restrictions on the population of a relation.
-These restrictions can be specified directly after the sign.
+These restrictions can be specified directly after the sign or as a rule.

 Let's assume that we want to express that any person can only live at one city. ie, *Joe Smith lives in New York* and *Joe Smith lives in Denver* cannot both be true (at the same time).